-Bridgewater, formerly part of Beaver, was formed by decree of the Court of Quarter Sessions April 2.
-1835.
-The town is a consolidation of Bridgewater and Sharon, and it was incorporated in 1868.
+Bridgewater, formerly part of Beaver, was formed by decree of the Court of Quarter Sessions April 2, 1835.
+The town is a consolidation of Bridgewater and Sharon and was incorporated in 1868.
 It was named for a city in England.

 Fun facts about Bridgewater:

 –Joseph Hemphill laid out a lot of the town in 1818.